Learning Disability Today

 Katie Price gave evidence about the abuse Harvey faces online, and highlights how the abusers thrive off the knowledge that Harvey cannot respond.
 Price refers to an incident in which Channel 4 aired comedian Frankie Boyle’s comment that Harvey had to be physically restrained from raping his mother.
 Airing this comment on television condones such insulting and degrading comments and fuels further attacks; in fact, Price was sent videos via social media edited to make it appear as if Harvey is engaged in sexual intercourse.
 She tells the Petitions Committee that “you name it, they do it to Harvey” in terms of the scope of hate crime.
 His face has even been edited onto the bodies of terrorists.

-“Mate crime” is hate crime
+“Mate crime” is hate crime and abuse

 The report highlights the need for greater awareness of “mate crime” in both law and practice.